 Athens metro timetables

-The last trains of the day from the station at Syntagma Square will be departing at 00:33 on weekdays, and 01:30 on Fridays and Saturdays.
+The last trains of the day from the station at Syntagma Square, right at the city center, will be departing at 00:33 on weekdays, and 01:30 on Fridays and Saturdays.

 During rush hours (07:30 -11:00 and 13:30 – 17:30), the metro will run every 4 minutes.
 After 22:00, metros run every 9-10 minutes.